 “but I can’t change that and I can’t change your mood”

-The change in me at this point is noticeable only to me because only I know what was happening on the inside.
+The change in me at this time is only visible to me because only I know what was going on inside.

 “’cause you’re just a man”